-Hand tools open up new vistas of efficiency, accuracy, and enjoyment for woodworkers, even those with modest skills.
-This is a class to ramp up your hand tool skills — smoothing surfaces, shooting edges, fitting joints, cutting beads and curves.
-Only we’ll link those tasks to the reality of building a fun little table with lots of design possibilities.
-The Fun-O-Meter is going to be pegged.
+Hand tools open up new vistas of efficiency, accuracy, and enjoyment for every woodworker, even those with modest skills.
+This is a class to ramp up your hand tool skills — smoothing surfaces, jointing edges, fitting joints, working to a pattern, cutting beads and a whole lot more.
+We’ll link those tasks to building a fun little table with lots of design possibilities.

 We’ll use machines lightly where they work best — bandsawing legs and cutting mating mortises and tenons — but otherwise work by hand through a range of typical tasks hand tools do best: flattening, truing, shaping, and smoothing surfaces to a polish.